Norbok7/local-craft-market/README.md

 base spec file created
 45 tests passed

-installing faker to test restful api
+restful api setup for each model/controller/route
+---comeback to delete method---

+moving to front end for now